CreatorWassim/img-to-txt-to-exp/README.md

 - The code in the repository was tested with Python 3.11.4.

 - The packages I used to run the code in this project are listed in [packages.txt](packages.txt) .
-To install the requirements using The standard package manager for Python *PIP*, run the following at the Terminal command (if you are running JUPYTER notebook on VSCode)
+To install the requirements using The standard package manager for Python *PIP*, run the following at the Terminal command (if you are running JUPYTER notebook on VSCode).

 ```
 pip install InsertThePackageNameHere